-One of the highlights of our sightseeing day in Gyeongju is the National Museum at the edge of town: There’s much more to it than the golden crowns from the Royal tombs, but also a lot more golden grave goods, intricately decorated 5th century pottery, and fantastic Buddhist statues.
-We also like the bird-shaped vessels from 3rd century burials – people used them in the funeral rites, and presumably the deceased then hoped to fly to heaven with them.
+One of the highlights of our sightseeing day in Gyeongju is the National Museum at the edge of town.
+There’s much more to it than the golden crowns from the Royal tombs.
+Apart from a lot more golden grave goods and intricately decorated 5th century pottery, there are fantastic Buddhist statues.
+We also like the bird-shaped vessels from 3rd century burials.
+People used them in the funeral rites, and presumably the deceased then hoped to fly to heaven with them.

 Are the Gyeongju Historic Areas worth visiting?

 Definitely yes!
-The strangely shaped tombs are really unique and it is fascinating to imagine the old Silla culture thriving during the 1st – 10th century.
-It might be a good idea to start with the National Museum though, in order to acquire sufficient historical background for your walk.
+The strangely shaped tombs are really unique and it is fascinating to imagine the old Silla culture thriving during the 1st-10th century.
+It might be a good idea to start with the National Museum though.
+That way you would be able to acquire sufficient historical background for your walk.